 Although she needed the convenience of an online program, Breaux says she was worried about “just being a thumbnail.”

 “I was worried about not making connections with my professors, but that didn't happen," she says.
 “I was able to make strong connections with my professors and with my cohort.
 In fact, I still talk to many of the people from cohort.
-The professors gave us opportunities to work together, and that head to some amazing connections.”
+The professors gave us opportunities to work together, and that lead to some amazing connections.”

 That was a stark contrast to her undergraduate experience.